Ravens of the Tower of London: Subsequent events

 Today the Tower's ravens are one of the attractions for tourists visiting the City of London.
 However, visitors are advised not to feed the birds and warned that a raven will bite if it feels threatened.

 Since 1987, the Tower ravens have been the subject of a successful captive breeding programme.
 For example, over time, 17 chicks were successfully hatched and raised by a pair of ravens known as Charlie and Rhys.

 In 1995, raven Charlie startled a bomb-sniffing dog, and the dog grabbed the raven with his mouth.
 According to a police spokesman, "the bird probably died of shock".

 While visiting the Tower in 2003, Vladimir Putin, the President of Russia, is reported to have been taken aback by the verbal skills of one of the birds; Thor greeted each person in his entourage with a "Good morning!".

 During the global spread of H5N1 virus ("bird flu") in 2006, the ravens of the Tower were taken inside and lived in "custom-built aviaries".

 Raven Jubilee was presented to the Queen to mark the Diamond Jubilee in 2012, and later released in the Tower, bringing the total number to eight.
+Throughout history, three of the Tower's ravens have been named after Charles Dickens's talking pet raven Grip (the basis for a character of the same name in his 1841 novel Barnaby Rudge), the latest in 2012.

 In May 2013, two Tower ravens were killed by a red fox that managed to infiltrate the grounds, the only fox attack inside the walls ever recorded.
 This reduced the raven population to the minimum number of six.
 Upgraded security measures were included in the plans for a major refurbishment of the raven accommodations, funded by the independent Historic Royal Palaces organisation.